aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

 **Step 2:** **Deploy the nodes**.
 Follow the detailed node installation steps provided in [**Running Validator Node**](running-validator-node/index.md) and deploy a validator node and a validator fullnode.

+Note that your nodes will not be running correctly (not syncing, not participating in consensus), until they're added to the validator set via [staking pool operations](./shutting-down-nodes.md) (below).

 ## Connect to Aptos network

 After deploying your nodes, [connect to the Aptos Network](./connect-to-aptos-network.md).

 ## Set up staking pool operations

-After connecting your nodes to the Aptos network, [establish staking pool operations](./staking-pool-operations.md).
+After connecting your nodes to the Aptos network, [establish staking pool operations](./staking-pool-operations.md) and add your node to the validator set.

+Your node will start syncing and participating on consensus.

 ## Ensure your nodes are live